 So, how do you go about choosing the right person to prepare your tax return?
-It's really not that hard.
+Thankfully, it's not that hard.
 Following these 5 tips for picking a tax preparer will help you weed out the fly-by-night preparers and zero in on the best tax professionals in your area.
 With a little bit of time and a few targeted questions, you can find a competent and dependable preparer to complete and file your return.

-Verify the Preparer's Credentials
+Verify the Tax Preparer's Credentials

+Certified Public Accountants.
 CPAs are licensed by state boards of accountancy, studied accounting at a college or university, and have passed a rigorous exam.
 They must also satisfy ethical requirements and take continuing education classes to keep their license.

 The IRS also runs a voluntary program that recognizes the efforts of return preparers who are not CPAs, enrolled agents, or attorneys.
 It will issue an Annual Filing Season Program Record of Completion to tax return preparers who complete a certain number of continuing education hours for a specific tax year.